Grilled Salmon and Bicycle Races

 When’s the last time you’ve been on a bike though?
 A few miles in our butts were kicked and after our all our race to the front door, we were winded!
 Not to mention I’d forgotten how to take sharp turns and hop over sidewalks.
 We’ll kick this learning curve though, besides, you know what they say about riding a bike!

-As far as learning curves go, I’d never grilled fish before and wanted to keep it simple.
+As far as learning curves go, I’d never grilled salmon (or any other type of fish) before, so I wanted to keep it simple.

 Ingredients: